 We provide an ILP formulation, Opt-ReNoVatE, based on the Multi-commodity Flow Problem formulation of ReNoVatE.
 We first present the decision variables (Section IV-A).
-Then, we introduce the constraints (Section IV-B) followed by the objective function of Opt-ReNoVatE (Section IV-C).
+Then, we introduce the constraints (Section IV-B) followed by the objective functions of the two variants of Opt-ReNoVatE (Section IV-C and Section IV-D).
+Finally, we describe the complexity of the problem in Section IV-E.